NickFoden/create-react-app/packages/react-scripts/README.md

 This package is a script that can be used with CRA - Create React App

-To use you run the regulare CRA command and append --scripts-version fauna-nf
+To use you run the regular CRA command and append --scripts-version fauna-nf

 This will set you up with a standard Create React App which includes a fauna folder and a file with some basic methods to get you started working with faunadb.